mvysny/failover-vaadin/README.md

 ## Quickly Test It Out

 1. Clone this project and open it on your IDE
+2. Run `mvn -C clean install` to compile the widgetset.
-2. Find the `Server` class and run its main method.
+3. Find the `Server` class and run its main method.
 It will start first server on [localhost:9991](http://localhost:9991/com.vaadin.failover.BasicFailoverUsageUI)
-3. Find the `Server2` class and run its main method.
+4. Find the `Server2` class and run its main method.
 It will start second server on [localhost:9992](http://localhost:9992/com.vaadin.failover.BasicFailoverUsageUI)
-4. Browse the first server at [localhost:9991](http://localhost:9991/com.vaadin.failover.BasicFailoverUsageUI).
+5. Browse the first server at [localhost:9991](http://localhost:9991/com.vaadin.failover.BasicFailoverUsageUI).
-5. Kill the `Server` class.
+6. Kill the `Server` class.
-6. Press the "Click Me" button.
+7. Press the "Click Me" button.
 Then, press the "Try Spare Servers" button.
 The browser should automatically find and open the second server.

 ## Integrating With Your App